bluesaki/msdrgdocs/README.md

 __On-Screen Results__
 Your results screen will vary depending on whether you have used MS-DRGs or ICD codes, or if you have entered a single claim or multiple, or selected to hide payment information.
 The results screen keeps your search parameters at the top; scroll down for results.

-The Results Summary lists payment information for one or more MS-DRGs depending on the input.
+The **Results Summary** lists payment information for one or more MS-DRGs depending on the input.
 It could show upto 200 MS-DRGs if you used the Upload feature with the Batch Grouper.

-The Results Details tab will show the breakdown of the payment and display coding information.
+The **Results Details** tab will show the breakdown of the payment and display coding information.

-The Variables Used tab will list all the values of the variables used in the payment calculation.
+The **Variables Used** tab will list all the values of the variables used in the payment calculation.
 Click on the appropriate link to see the details.

 The **Source Information** tab will list all the values of the data sources and versions used in the payment calculation and Grouper.
 Click on the appropriate link to see the source information details.

+_IMAGE GOES HERE_

+**ICD Coding and Grouping Information**<br>
+If you have provided ICD-CM codes, coding information and Medicare Code Edit messages may appear under **Grouper Details**.